1 driver killed, another seriously injured in early morning crash

-One person was killed Wednesday in an early morning crash on Hwy.
-60 near Cannon Lake.
+FARIBAULT — One person was killed Wednesday in an early morning crash on Highway 60 near Cannon Lake in Rice County.

 The crash took place west of Faribault near Dalton Avenue about 4:45 a.m., occurring when a westbound Dodge Caravan driven by Andrew Joseph Stein, 40, of Cannon Falls, reportedly crossed the center line and collided with an eastbound Buick LeSabre.